Cashews

 -

-Cover them completely with cold or lukewarm water.
+Cover them completely with cold or room temperature water.

 -